benwzj/benwzj.github.io/_posts/2020-04-19-css-layout.md

 ## Float Layout

-Originally for floating images inside blocks of text, the float property became one of the most commonly used tools for creating multiple column layouts on webpages.
+Originally for floating images inside blocks of text, the float property used to be became one of the most commonly used tools for creating multiple column layouts on webpages.
 The downside of it is that Floating elements are tied to the document flow, which may harm the flexibility.

 With the advent of Flexbox and Grid it has now returned to its original purpose,

 Float Layout is using the CSS `float` `clear` property.
 Float is easy to learn - you just need to remember how the float and clear properties work.
-Disadvantages: Floating elements are tied to the document flow, which may harm the flexibility.

 Floating an element changes the behavior of that element and the block level elements that follow it in normal flow.
 The floated element is moved to the left or right and removed from normal flow, and the surrounding content floats around it.